 - cytogenetics, which looks at chromosomes in blood or bone marrow samples and can indicate the type of leukemia you have

-- spinal tap, which checks spinal fluid for leukemia cells
+- spinal tap, which checks the spinal fluid for leukemia cells

-- ALL doesn’t have stages like other types of cancer, but the doctor will take into account your type ALL (B cell or T cell) when thinking about treatment options.
+- ALL doesn’t have stages like other types of cancer, but a doctor takes into account your type ALL (B cell or T cell) when determining treatment options.

 - blood cell counts